MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-find-admin-configuration-file.md

 #ms.custom: ""
 ---

-# Default install paths for compute and web nodes
+# Default install paths to key log and configuration files on compute and web nodes

 **Applies to:  Machine Learning Server, Microsoft R Server 9.x**